-At Cancer Treatment Centers of America® (CTCA) at Southeastern Regional Medical Center (Southeastern) in Newnan, Georgia, the thoracic surgery department performs surgical procedures on organs in the chest, including the lungs, heart and esophagus.
+At Cancer Treatment Centers of America® (CTCA) in Atlanta in the thoracic surgery department performs surgical procedures on organs in the chest, including the lungs, heart and esophagus.
 Thoracic surgeons may repair congenital or acquired conditions of the heart through surgery, including coronary artery bypass surgery and heart transplants.
 They also perform surgeries on tumors in the lungs, esophagus and chest wall.
 Patients who experience injuries to the chest or suffer airway issues may see a thoracic surgeon.